curroramos/aigenda/README.md

 **CLI Design is UX Design**
 Every command should feel natural to type. `aigenda add` flows better than `aigenda create-note` or `aigenda new`.
 Small details matter when you're typing fast.

-### Philosophical Rambling (Feel Free to Skip)

-We're in this weird era where our thoughts are scattered across Slack, Discord, Apple Notes, random text files, and forgotten browser tabs. **aigenda** is my attempt at creating a single, reliable place for daily brain dumps.

-It's not trying to be Notion.
-It's not trying to be Obsidian.
-It's trying to be the digital equivalent of that notebook you always carry but in a way that feels native to developers.

-The AI integration (Phase 2) will be about *enhancing* your existing thoughts, not replacing them:
-- "Show me patterns in what I've been thinking about"
-- "What questions could I explore based on this note?"
-- "Help me connect this idea to something I wrote last month"

-Think of it as having a conversation with your past self, facilitated by AI.

-### Community & Discussion

-Found a bug?
-Have a feature idea?
-Just want to chat about note-taking philosophy?

-- 🐛 **Issues**: Use GitHub issues for bugs and feature requests
-- 💬 **Discussions**: GitHub discussions for questions and ideas
-- 📧 **Email**: `your-email@domain.com` for longer conversations
-- 🐦 **Twitter**: `@your-handle` for quick thoughts and updates

-**Hot take**: The best productivity system is the one you actually use.
-If aigenda helps you capture more thoughts, awesome.
-If not, that's okay too - use what works for you.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-> Built with ❤️ and 🦀 Rust